lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 By continuously morphing the compounds in this way, we can effectively 'travel' through :term:`chemical space` towards various areas of interest.
 Thanks to the flexible API of the library this 'journey' can be realized in many ways and can accommodate almost any exploration strategy one might think of.
-For example, in this tutorial we will show how to :ref:`implement our own building blocks to use with the library <operations>` or :ref:`make two trees cooperate with each other as they search for a single path <bidirectional-example>`.
+For example, in this tutorial we will, among other things, show how to :ref:`implement our own building blocks to use with the library <operations>` or :ref:`make two trees cooperate with each other as they search for a single path <bidirectional>`.

 Creating an Exploration Tree and Setting Morphing Parameters
 ------------------------------------------------------------